SGPracing/Project_SharkAttack/README.md

 ## Conclusion ##
 ##### Taking in consideration the numerous dataset limitations and targeted analysis of a global shark attack dataframe, this study demonstrates: #####
+* the CFR for each activity.<br />
 * an uptrend in the number of shark attacks, with an overall increase of around 11,5% from 2008 to 2017;
-* a ranking of the most dangerous areas in the World;
+* a ranking of areas in the World by concentration of sharck attacks;
 * the top 10 most susceptible activities to shark attacks;
-* the CFR for each activity.<br />